-Not all products lend themselves to layering, in the same way that a voluminous blouse is much harder to layer than a slim-fit white t-shirt.
-Some tinted moisturisers and foundations dry very quickly, meaning there’s not enough playtime to create light, natural-looking layers.
-Some can congeal and pill too, leaving you with bobbly bits across your complexion.
-“With Trinny London serum foundations, it’s amazing how buildable and blendable they are,” says Katie Levy.
-“Just remember that a little goes a long way, so less is more.”
-The right buildable base for you will depend on your skin type:
+Not all products lend themselves to layering, in the same way that a voluminous blouse is much harder to layer than a slim-fit white T-shirt.
+Some tinted moisturisers and foundations dry very quickly, meaning there’s not a lot of playtime to create light, natural-looking layers.
+Some formulas can congeal and pill too, leaving you with bobbly bits across your complexion.

 There are certainly perks to applying foundation with your fingers or a brush.
 But, when it comes to building up foundation coverage, using both in tandem is best.
 “Sometimes when we just use our fingers the finish can be patchy,” says Katie.
 “But equally I wouldn’t recommend going straight in with a brush because most people end up putting too much on.”